spacelift-io/user-documentation/docs/vendors/kubernetes/getting-started.md

 ![](../../assets/screenshots/k8s-finished.png)

 !!! info "Applying"
-    The default timeout is set to 10 minutes.
+    The default timeout is set to 10 minutes (10m).
 If a Kubernetes Deployment is expected to take longer, you can customize that using the `KUBECTL_ROLLOUT_TIMEOUT` environment variable.

     Review the [documentation](../../concepts/configuration/environment.md) to find out more about Spacelift environment variables..